-The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994.
+The Ontario Environmental Bill of Rights, 1993 (EBR) came into force in February 1994.
 The founding principles of the EBR are stated in its Preamble:

 - The people of Ontario recognize the inherent value of the natural environment.

 - The people of Ontario have a right to a healthful environment.

 - The people of Ontario have as a common goal the protection, conservation and restoration of the natural environment for the benefit of present and future generations.

 - While the government has the primary responsibility for achieving this goal, Ontarians should have the means to ensure that it is achieved in an effective, timely, open and fair manner.

 The purposes of the Act are:

 - To protect, conserve and where reasonable, restore the integrity of the environment,by the means provided in the Act;

 - To provide sustainability of the environment by the means provided in the Act; and